yujiri8/yujiri.xyz/software/gold.md

 	"green"
 	"yellow"
 ```
-Color is inferred to be an enum of String.
-So a context that requires a Color will accept a String variable, but error at runtime if it isn't one of these values.
+Color is inferred to be an enum of String, so it can be casted to string without a converter function.

 The enum values can also be given names:
 ```